 Languages in Botswana

-Setswana is the main language however, English is the official language.
+Setswana is the main language however; English is the official language.

 Passports and Visa

-Visitors to Africa must have a passport that is valid for at least 6 months beyond your intended departure date, together with onward travel documents, proof of accommodation and sufficient funds for the duration of your stay.
+Visitors to Africa must have a passport that is valid for at least 6 months beyond your intended departure date, together with onward travel documents, proof of accommodation and enough funds for the duration of your stay.

-Please also ensure that you have sufficient blank visa pages (not endorsement pages) in your passport, with at least 2 consecutive/side by side blank pages.
+Please also ensure that you have enough blank visa pages (not endorsement pages) in your passport, with at least 2 consecutive/side by side blank pages.
 Our recommendation is 3 pages (or even 4 if you are travelling through more than one country on your journey).